James Laine: Shivaji: Hindu King in Islamic India

 Laine's 2003 book, Shivaji: Hindu King in Islamic India, contained an offhand comment quoting an anecdote concerning Shivaji's parentage, as part of Laine's discussion of the mysteries of Shivaji's unclear relationship with his father.
 After publication, historians Ninad Bedekar, Gajanan Mehendale, Babasaheb Purandare, Jaysingrao Pawar and former BJP MP Pradeep Rawat publicly condemned the book and also wrote a letter to the publishers, Oxford University Press, urging them to completely withdraw the book.
-A hardline Maratha group Sambhaji Brigade attacked the Bhandarkar Oriental Research Institute in Pune, India, accusing its high-caste Brahmin and CKP/Kshatriya scholars as assisting in Laine's so-called slander of Shivaji.
+A hardline Maratha group Sambhaji Brigade attacked the Bhandarkar Oriental Research Institute in Pune, India, accusing its high-caste Brahmin scholars as assisting in Laine's so-called slander of Shivaji.
 In view of the attacks and the public unrest, the book was banned in the state of Maharashtra in January 2004.
 Filing a petition in the Bombay High Court, James Laine apologized for an offending paragraph on page 93 of the book.
 Regardless, a warrant was filed for his arrest, and India attempted to have him extradited from the United States.